54thTaco/RFO-macOS/README.md

 \/ \_/\/   \___/      |_| |_| |_|\__,_|\___\___/  \__/
 ```

-A RFO installer for the macOS ecosystem.
+A RFO installer and editor* for the macOS ecosystem.

-Installer made by 54thTaco, JSON is provided by Kaiddd
+Installer made by 54thTaco, JSON is provided by developer Kaiddd

 # Prerequisites
 1. Roblox must be installed